 When comparing diversity in TV versus film, it’s no contest.
-As the #OscarsSoWhite controversy ramps back up, we’re focusing on the positive by honoring the diverse TV series we know and love.
+We’re focusing on the positive by honoring the diverse TV series we know and love.

 The 88th Oscars are around the corner, and the #OscarsSoWhite controversy is sure to follow.
 We’re here to honor the TV series that try to portray the world the way it is, instead of through a lens of white privilege.